invertase/melos/docs/commands/bootstrap.md

 ## Combining with filters

-Bootstrap supports all package filtering options therefore if you wanted to you could bootstrap only a specific subset of your packages, for example:
+Bootstrap supports [all package filtering options](/filters), therefore if you wanted to you could bootstrap only a specific subset of your packages, for example:

 ```bash
 # Only bootstrap packages that have